 - HDD should be 500GB or larger (I would prefer SSD instead)

-- Sound Card should be fine whichever you have, we will be using audio interface to get proper results
+- A Sound Card should be fine, whichever you have, We will be using an audio interface to get proper results

-- Computer Monitor should be at-least 21 inches large.
-Most of recording softwares require large screens to use that interface easily
+- The computer Monitor should be at least 21 inches large.
+Most of recording software require large screens to use that interface easily

 2. Large Diaphragm Electret Condenser Microphone

-Did you hear your own voice on your computer with ordinary microphone and compared to the professionally recorded voices in studios?
-Yes, the bigger difference is made using Large Diaphragm Electret Condenser Microphones.
-Those microphones were really costly in the past and still there are lot of brands and models which are so much pricey.
-Fortunately some companies launched junior models too, which could work well for you.
+Did you hear your own voice on your computer with an ordinary microphone and compared to the professionally recorded voices in studios?
+Yes, the more significant difference is made using Large Diaphragm electrode condenser Microphones.
+Those microphones were really costly in the past, and still, there are a lot of brands and models that are so pricey.
+Fortunately, some companies launched junior models too, which could work well for you.
 I am going to list down some microphones with good frequency response.

 - CAD GXL2200SP Studio Condenser Mic Recording Pack Price starts from $112 USD

-Samson Meteor Mic is my favourite one, since this is a USB microphone and does not require external phantom power.
-Specially when you use USB microphones, you will get low noise because the audio is converted from analogue to digital and then its transmitted to the computer.
-So this type of microphones does not produce or pick noise from microphone cables.
+Samson Meteor Mic is my favorite one since this is a USB microphone and does not require external phantom power.
+Especially when you use USB microphones, you will get low noise because the audio is converted from analog to digital and then it’s transmitted to the computer.
+So this type of microphone does not produce or pick noise from microphone cables.

-I am personally not more specific to use some certain headphone for studio recording monitoring.
-Since we are going to build cheap home recording studio, so I would rather recommend you some low price headphones which will let you hear the sound recorded by you and that sound should be more closer to reality.
-I personally use this Behringer HPS3000 Studio Headphones
+I am personally not more specific about using certain headphones for studio recording monitoring.
+Since we are going to build a cheap home recording studio, I would recommend some low-price headphones that will let you hear the sound recorded by you, and that sound should be closer to reality.
+I use this Behringer HPS3000 Studio Headphones

-headphone to monitor my audio recordings, therefore you can surely have your own choice.
+headphone to monitor my audio recordings, so you can surely choose.

 4. Microphone Stand with Shock Mount

 You would probably put your microphone to a Microphone Stand.
 A shock mount should be placed on top of that microphone stand.
 The microphone should be put inside that shock mount.
-This will make it flexible in a sense that while recording microphone stand vibration will not be recorded and will be skipped.
-You can surely find those things from amazon or ebay for few bucks.
+This will make it flexible in the sense that while recording, microphone stand vibration will not be recorded and will be skipped.
+You can surely find those things from Amazon or eBay for a few bucks.

 5. Pop Filter for Microphone

-A Pop filter is fine cloth mesh screen.
+A Pop filter is a fine cloth mesh screen.
 It is used as a screen to filter out consonant pressure waves.
-This means when you record your vocals and have high level of words like Shhh! phhhhh! etc, Pop filter will help you there.
+This means when you record your vocals and have high words like Shhh! phhhhh! etc. The pop filter will help you there.
 This filter reduces those voices and sighs from the recording.
-It also cleans voice is received through microphone.
-This is a regular product and you can buy it from amazon or wherever you want.
+It also cleans the voice received through the microphone.
+This is a regular product; you can buy it from Amazon or wherever you want.

 6. Audio Cables for Home Recording Studio

-You surely need some high quality cables to connect to your microphone to audio interface or your computer.
-Most of all cables may be used to transfer audio signals from audio interface to the computer.
-Remember, low quality cables will also make noise themselves as they could pick some radio signals from the air and can make noise out of them.
+You surely need some high-quality cables to connect your microphone to the audio interface or your computer.
+Most of all cables may be used to transfer audio signals from the audio interface to the computer.
+Remember, low-quality cables will also make noise themselves as they could pick some radio signals from the air and can make noise out of them.

-If you are going to use your computer as a recording machine, You will probably need an interface which can receive audio signals and convert those signals to digital composite audio.
+Suppose you are going to use your computer as a recording machine.
+In that case, You will probably need an interface that can receive audio signals and convert those signals to digital composite audio.
 There are lot of devices/interfaces available for that need.
-Some people use some special sound card inside the computer to use multiple input and high quality audio.
+Some people use some special sound card inside the computer to use multiple inputs and high quality audio.
 Therefore, I rather use some external solution which works well for me.
 In short audio interfaces make life easy when you are building home recording studio.

-When you are ready with your hardware sort of things, its time to install a recording software.
+When you are ready with your hardware, it’s time to install recording software.
 It will let you record your audio onto your computer.
-There is large variety of softwares available to accomplish this task.
-You should always see if the software, you use is also allowing you to edit your audio with ease of few clicks and if that is user friendly.
-I personally use Garage Band since I am a MAC user.
-For windows users, I am listing some other softwares which are being used in professional sound recording studios.
+There is a large variety of software available to accomplish this task.
+You should always see if the software allows you to edit your audio with the ease of a few clicks and if that is user-friendly.
+I use Garage Band since I am a MAC user.
+For Windows users, I list some other software used in professional sound recording studios.

-Hence, setting up home based recording studio for your personal music creation can be as much cheaper as some passionate musician or singer can build it.
-Its very nice when you have your own audio recording studio at your home.
-You can record your own music and upload to social networks.
-If you are even professional musician or singer, you can also take your first mockup at home.
-If you need, you can go to professional studios for the final recording if you need to.
+Hence, setting up a home-based recording studio for your personal music creation can be as much cheaper as some passionate musician or singer can build it.
+It’s adorable to have your audio recording studio at home.
+You can record your music and upload it to social networks.
+If you are a professional musician or singer, you can also take your first mockup home.
+You can go to professional studios for the final recording if you need to.